Values education: Science of Living

-Science of Living (Jeevan Vigyan; Jeevan = Life and Vigyan = Science) is a detailed program that complements the current educational approach with spiritual and value-based learning.
-While both mental and physical development is needed for a student's growth, Jeevan Vigyan adds a third pillar – that of emotional intelligence and morality (or values) – to education in schools and colleges.
-A combination of theory and practice, Jeevan Vigyan draws on the findings of various life sciences as well as nutritional sciences.
-Our parasympathetic nervous system and endocrinal system are known to be the drivers of our emotions and our behaviour.
-These biological centres can be influenced the Science of Living through a system of yogic exercises, breathing exercises, meditation and contemplation.
-Science of Living's source of inspiration is Jain Acharya Ganadhipati Shri Tulsi (1914–1997).
+Science of Living (Jeevan Vigyan; Jeevan = Life and Vigyan = Science) is a comprehensive program that complements the current educational approach by integrating spiritual and value-based learning.
+While both mental and physical development are needed for a student's growth, Jeevan Vigyan adds a third pillar – that of emotional intelligence and morality (or values) – to education in schools and colleges.
+A combination of theory and practice, Jeevan Vigyan draws on findings from various life sciences and nutritional sciences.
+Our parasympathetic nervous system and endocrine system are known to drive our emotions and behavior.
+The Science of Living can influence these biological centers through a system of yogic exercises, breathing exercises, meditation, and contemplation.
+The inspiration for Science of Living comes from Jain Acharya Ganadhipati Shri Tulsi (1914–1997).
 His thoughts were further developed and expanded by Acharya Shri Mahapragya (1920–2010).
 Currently, Muni Shri Kishan Lal Ji, under the leadership of Acharya Shri Mahashraman, is the Principal of SOL.